 The Governing Body has ultimate responsibility for setting health and safety policy, objectives and targets.
 The Governors appoint a board level lead to monitor policy and procedures.
-This Governor attends termly meetings of the Health and Safety Committee.
-Currently the Governor with responsibility for Health and Safety is Revd Canon Dr. Lynda Barley.
+This Governor liaises regularly with the Bursar and receives copies of the Health & Safety Committee minutes.
+Currently the Governor with responsibility for Health and Safety is Mr Alasdair Heath.